Hillingdon tube station: New station in 1990s

 To enable the widening of the A40 (Western Avenue) at Hillingdon Circus, the old station was demolished and a new station built to the south.
-Designed by architects Cassidy Taggart Partnership in a deconstructivism design, the new station opened to the south of the original on 6 December 1992.
+Designed by architects Cassidy Taggart Partnership in a deconstructivist design, the new station opened to the south of the original on 6 December 1992.
 Widely acclaimed, the station received a 1996 Civic Trust Award for its design and the 1994 Underground Station of the Year award.
 The station was identified in July 2011 as one of the London Borough of Hillingdon's locally listed buildings.

 The station has a car park and is accessible for those with disabilities without using stairs or escalators.
 It is staffed, but the ticket office was closed in July 2015.
 Next-train indicators were installed in the ticket hall and on both platforms during May 2016; this coincided with works aimed at improving the station, including cleaning the glass station canopy and sealing off areas of the roof to deter nesting birds.

 In September 2019, a fight on the platform led to the murder of 20 year old Tashan Daniel.
 His two assailants were convicted of murder and manslaughter.

 Services

+Hillingdon station is on the Uxbridge branches of both the Metropolitan and Piccadilly lines in London fare zone 6.
+It is between Uxbridge to the west and Ickenham to the east.